Fishbone resonance structure in the attosecond transient absorption spectroscopy of graphene: Density-matrix equations and ATAS spectrum

-Graphene is a two-dimensional single layer of carbon atoms arranged in a honeycomb lattice [], and its reciprocal space is a hexagonal lattice structure.
-In this work, we consider four energy bands of graphene consisting of two core bands ($g_{1}$ and $g_{2}$), which arise from the two $1s$ orbitals of the two carbon atoms in the unit cell, as well as the valence ($v$) and conduction ($c$) bands, which arise from the $\pi$ orbitals orthogonal to the monolayer.
-The two core bands are degenerate and have constant energy of $-280$ eV over the $\textbf{k}$ space.
+Graphene is a two-dimensional single layer of carbon atoms arranged in a honeycomb lattice \cite{Castro}, and it has a hexagonal lattice structure in its reciprocal space.
+In this work, we consider four energy bands of graphene consisting of two core bands ($g_{1}$ and $g_{2}$), which arise from the two $1s$ orbitals of the two carbon atoms in a unit cell, and the valence ($v$) and conduction ($c$) bands, which arise from the $\pi$ orbitals orthogonal to the monolayer.
+The two core bands are degenerate and have a constant energy of $-280$ eV over the $\textbf{k}$ space.